Got It on My Mind

-Got It on My Mind is the fourth and final album released by the Ghetto Twiinz.
+Got It on My Mind is the fourth and final album released by American hip hop duo Ghetto Twiinz.
 It was released on March 27, 2001, for Rap-A-Lot Records and Noo Trybe Records and featured production from Leroy "Precise" Edwards, Mr. Lee and J. Prince.
 Guitar and bass were performed by David "D-Funk" Faulk.
 Got It on My Mind peaked at No. 68 on the Billboard Top R&B/Hip-Hop Albums chart.